SarahAlyaagoub/Neighborhood-Map-Udacity/README.md

 - It uses KnockoutJS (KO) framework that follows MVVM pattern. (http://knockoutjs.com/)
 - KO avoids updating the DOM manually with jQuery or JS, and uses observables rather than forcing refreshes manually.
 - There are 5 locations in the model.
-- Knockout is not used to handle the Google Map API

 # App Functionality
 - Includes a text input field that filters the map markers and list items to locations matching the text input or selection.